pnnl/UrbanBEM/README.md

 # urban-sim-flow

 # Urban Simulation Framework

 WIP

 ## Usage

+(Airflow adoption on the new implementation is on hold.)

 - Running the code requires the following environments:

   - Python 3.5+ (The code is tested with 3.7.5)
   - Apache-Airflow (The code is tested with Airflow 1.10.7 and its defautl DB of SQLite3)
   - Linux (I had some issues setting up Airflow on Windows.
 Running Airflow using Docker or WSL on Windows 10 are tested and good)